The Missouri State Fair is committed to providing equal access and a pleasant experience to all guests

 8 Hours – $40

 All Day – $50

 Two (2) handicap accessible parking lots available through the Main Gate, Gate 11 and the Centennial Gate (off US Highway 65)

 Both lots are primarily paved, with overflow areas of solid, well-packed gravel.
-These lots are marked on the Missouri Fairgrounds Map and reserved for use by individuals displaying valid license plates and / or placards issued by the State of Missouri to individuals with disabilities.
+These lots are marked on the Missouri State Fairgrounds Map and reserved for use by individuals displaying valid license plates and/or placards issued by the State of Missouri to individuals with disabilities.